harikrishan786/Student-project-management-java/README.md

 ## 🔑 Admin Login Credentials
 email-adminhari.com
 password-hari786

+##Opinion
-you can also change id password according to your wish from the code.....
+1.You can also change id password according to your wish from the code.....
+2.And i have also not added GUI int it, if you want you add on ..
+3.And try to use IntelliJ IDEA – the IDE for Pro Java and Kotlin Development